cssnr/zipline-android-docs/docs/guides/uploading.md

 This will open the selected file(s) in the Zipline Application where you can preview them, verify the selection, and set options before uploading.

-After uploading the URL(s) are automatically copied to the clipboard, and if enabled, the [share dialog](../docs/settings.md#show-share-after-upload) will be shown.
+After uploading the URL(s) are automatically copied to the clipboard and, if enabled, the [share dialog](../docs/settings.md#show-share-after-upload) will be shown.

 You can now use the [file list](../docs/files.md) to view, edit, and download files.